NVIDIA/nim-deploy/docs/run.ai/README.md

 ### Troubleshooting

 Users can troubleshoot workloads by looking at the underlying resources that are created.
 There should be deployments, pods, ksvcs to describe or view logs from.

+## Air-gapped operations

+For scenarios in which Run:ai clusters are operating in air-gapped (disconnected) environments, please see NVIDIA NIM documentation for [serving models from local assets](https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#serving-models-from-local-assets).